 Uzbekistan is a country that holds a very special place in my heart.
 I grew up in Uzbekistan but left due to political issues in…

-Central Asia: Core and Periphery Central Asia is, by its most common definition, those five “stans” that were formerly Soviet republics: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan,…
+Central Asia is, by its most common definition, those five “stans” that were formerly Soviet republics: Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
+However, this has…

-Europe: Divisions and Unifications The European continent is diverse.
-Many of its countries, though smaller than many US states, can be further broken into regions…
+The European continent is diverse.
+Many of its countries, though smaller than many US states, can be further broken into regions that differ from each…

-Osh & The Fergana Valley: Diversity and Division Boasting breathtaking mountaintop views and an expansive outdoor bazaar, Osh is one of Central Asia’s major commercial…
+Boasting breathtaking mountaintop views and an expansive outdoor bazaar, Osh is one of Central Asia’s major commercial centers and one of its oldest, most socio-culturally…